-During 2019, the Company brewed, fermented and packaged approximately 74% of its volume at breweries owned by the Company.
-The Company made capital investments in 2019 of approximately \$94 million, most of which represented investments in the Company's breweries.
-These investments were made to drive efficiencies and cost reductions and support product innovation and future growth.
-Based on its current estimates of future volumes and mix, the Company expects to invest between \$135 million and \$155 million in 2020 to meet those estimates.
+The Company continues to pursue a production strategy that includes production at breweries owned by the Company and breweries and packaging facilities owned by others.
+During 2019 and 2020, the Company brewed, fermented and packaged approximately 74% and 65% of its volume at breweries owned by the Company, respectively.
+The Company made capital investments in 2020 of approximately \$140.0 million, most of which represented investments in the Company's breweries.
+These investments were made to increase production, drive efficiencies and cost reductions and support product innovation and future growth.
+Based on its current estimates of future volumes and mix, the Company expects to invest between \$300 million and \$400 million in 2021 to meet those estimates.
 Because actual capital investments are highly dependent on meeting demand, the actual amount spent may well be significantly different from the Company's current expectations.

-The Pennsylvania Brewery, the Cincinnati Brewery and the Milton Brewery produce most of the Company's shipment volume.
-The Pennsylvania Brewery is the Company's largest brewery and the Cincinnati Brewery is the primary brewery for the production of most of the Company's specialty, lower volume packaged bottle products.
-The Milton Brewery currently produces only Dogfish Head brand beers and distilled spirits.
+The Pennsylvania Brewery, the Cincinnati Brewery and the Milton Brewery produce most of the Company's shipment volume from breweries owned by the Company during 2020.
+The Pennsylvania Brewery is the Company's largest brewery.

-Production and retail activities at the eight local breweries and tap rooms, which include the Samuel Adams Downtown Boston Tap Room, Samuel Adams Boston Brewery Tap Room, Samuel Adams Cincinnati Brewery Tap Room, Dogfish Head Brewing and Eats, Dogfish Head Milton Brewery Tasting Room and the three A&S Brewing breweries is mainly for brewing and packaging beers for retail sales on site at tap rooms and gift shops, restaurant activities, developing innovative and traditional beers and in some cases supporting draft and package accounts in the respective local market areas.
+Production and retail activities at the eight local breweries and tap rooms, is mainly for brewing and packaging beers for retail sales on site at tap rooms and gift shops, restaurant activities, developing innovative and traditional beers and in some cases supporting draft and package accounts in the respective local market areas.

-The Cidery's production is mainly for developing new types of innovative hard ciders and fermenting and packaging ciders for retail sales on site at the cidery and gift shop and supporting draft and package accounts in the local market area.
+The Cidery's production is mainly for developing new types of innovative hard ciders and fermenting and packaging ciders for retail sales on site at the Cidery and supporting draft and package accounts in the local market area.